Juan-Betancourt/VIPhotography/README.md

 * Pop up when seleting a date that if the appointment is close to two weeks the user is charged 10% with an accept and decline clickable button

 * Remove Admin page from clint access

+* In the aboutus.ejs  add a images for each person to click and go to their Linkedin page